This blog post may contain affiliate links.

 Temperature Control

-Ever wondered about the perfect hot tub temperature?
+Have you ever wondered about the perfect hot tub temperature?
 Well, I once cranked up the heat thinking hotter was better, but boy, was I wrong!
 The ideal temperature varies from person to person, but here’s a pro tip: start at 98°F or 99°F and gradually increase it until you’re comfortable.
 Remember, the maximum safe hot tub temperature is 104°F. Anything higher can lead to heat stroke, which is no joke.

 Chemical Balance